 - vi.
 The Council will set a limit on the amount of its investments which are invested for longer than one year (365 days). - vii.
-Investments will only be placed with counterparties from countries with a minimum sovereign rating. - viii.
+Investments will only be placed with approved counterparties from the UK, or those from other countries with a minimum sovereign rating (see Appendix 4). - viii.
 The Council has engaged external consultants (see para 1.5) to provide expert advice on how to optimise the appropriate balance of security, liquidity and yield given the risk appetite of the Council in the context of the expected level of cash balances and the need for liquidity throughout the year. - ix.
-All investments will be in sterling. - x.
-As a result of the change in accounting standards for 2018/19 under IFRS9, under which movements in the value of investments are charged immediately to the revenue accounts, the Council will closely consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested, and resultant changes at the end of the year to the General Fund.
-In November 2018, MHCLG concluded its consultation on a temporary override to allow English authorities time to adjust their portfolio of pooled investments.
-A statutory override was duly announced, delaying the implementation of IFRS9 for 5 years commencing 1 April 2018.
-The Council currently has an investment of £1m in the CCLA property fund which will be subject to the statutory override.
+All investments will be denominated in sterling. - x.
+As a result of a change in accounting standards in 2019/20 under IFRS9, whereby movements in the value of investments are charged immediately to the revenue accounts, the Council will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested, and resultant charges to the General Fund at the end of the year.

+In November 2018, MHCLG concluded its consultation on a temporary override to allow English authorities time to adjust their portfolio of pooled investments by announcing a statutory override to delay the implementation of IFRS9 for 5 years commencing 1 April 2018, and currently due to end on 31 March 2023.
+The Council has an investment of £1m in the CCLA property fund which is subject to the statutory override.
+If the override is not extended, from 1 April 2023 all movements in the capital value of this investment, both positive and negative, will have to be charged to the General Fund, creating volatility which is a risk that will have to be carefully managed.